Last of four inmates who escaped Tangipahoa Parish Jail in May found, arrested in Hammond home

 Trending News

-Sheriff Jeff Travis blamed a lack of correctional supervision and proper headcounts, as well as a weakened chain link fence in the yard, on the escape.
+Sheriff Gerald Sticker blamed a lack of correctional supervision and proper headcounts, as well as a weakened chain link fence in the yard, on the escape.
 WBRZ also reported that deputies did not know about the escape until the family tipped them off to it a day after the inmates fled the jail.

 More News